website will no longer be available. Please go to

 The Oregon Department of Corrections (DOC) knows how important visitation is for the adults in our custody (AICs).
 Visiting strengthens connections between friends and family and helps AICs transition back into the community upon release.
 Before in-person visiting was paused due to the COVID-19 pandemic, DOC invested time and resources to improve the visiting experience at our institutions.
 When DOC can safely re-open visiting, we want to make sure the experience is better than ever.
 To do that, we need to hear from YOU about your last visit before the COVID-19 visiting closures.

 Anyone who has visited an Oregon Department of Corrections facility can complete the survey.
-To share your experience with visiting, click the link below:

 The survey is only open through the month of August, so don’t delay if you want to share your experience!
 When you have completed the survey, you will be redirected to the DOC Visiting webpage.